mjande/soul-plane/README.md

 - Restrict NULL fields for Plane Types
 - Restrict NULL fields for PassengerFlights
 - Add default values for Create Flight
+- Add default values for Create Plane
+- Edit styles for passengers so form is a single column